-This allows Dr. Espinosa or Dr. DeSimini to develop a prevention plan unique to your child’s needs and family life.
+This allows Dr. Espinosa and Dr. DeSimini to develop a prevention plan unique to your child’s needs and family life.
 In addition, early exposure to a kid friendly dental environment will help the patient feel more comfortable at the office and ensure a positive dental experience at an earlier age.
 Following your child’s first dental visit it is recommended to maintain twice yearly dental exams to monitor their oral health, growth, and development.

-Establishing A “Dental Home”
+Establishing a “Dental Home”

 The American Academy of Pediatrics (AAP), the American Dental Association (ADA), and the American Academy of Pediatric Dentistry (AAPD) all recommend establishing a “Dental Home” for your child by one year of age.
 Children who have a dental home are more likely to receive appropriate preventive and routine oral health care.